 healing.
 The stitches should dissolve themselves.

-20 and 24 weeks after your vasectomy you will need to send the
+20 weeks after your vasectomy you will need to send the

 clinic a specimen of your semen.
-The clinic will give you specimen
+The clinic will give you a

-containers after your vasectomy.
-These should be posted in the
+specimen container after your vasectomy.
+This should be posted in

-envelope supplied.
-Specimens can be collected either by incomplete
+the envelope supplied.
+The specimens can be collected either by

-intercourse and withdrawal or by masturbation directly into the
+incomplete intercourse and withdrawal or by masturbation directly

-container.
-If these specimens show sperm to be present, a further 2
+into the container.
+If this specimen shows sperm to be present, a

-containers will be sent to you.
-It is important to continue using
+further container will be sent to you.
+It is important to

-contraception until you are informed of the success of your
+continue using contraception until you are informed of the success